Fluid limit for the Poisson encounter-mating model

+The species is said to be homogamous (resp.\ heterogamous) if every such infinite population from the species is homogamous (resp.\ heterogamous). \end{definition}

-Note that definitions of both panmixia and homogamy/heterogamy assume the existence of the infinite population limit of the normalized mating pattern and that the limit is the same for all sequences of finite populations satisfying (\ref{convxy}), which are established in Section \ref{sec2}.
-For the corresponding definitions for finite populations, one has to replace limits with expectations.
+Note that definitions of both panmixia and homogamy/heterogamy assume the existence of the infinite population limit of the normalized mating pattern and that this limit is the same for all sequences of finite populations satisfying (\ref{convxy}), which are shown in Section \ref{sec2}.
+For the corresponding definitions in the context of finite populations, one has to replace limits with expectations (see \eqref{ortakavm} for $k=2$).
 Also, observe that in the definition of homogamy/heterogamy we exclude the cases where one type is absent, since otherwise the system is trivial and there is panmixia for all choices of parameters.